The Mosquito Coast (film): Plot

 Forced downstream, Allie and his family arrive at the coast.
 Mother and the children rejoice, believing they can return to the United States.
 Allie, refusing to believe his dream has been shattered, announces that they have all they need on the beach and tells them that the United States has been destroyed in a nuclear war.
 Settling on the beach in a houseboat he has built, and refusing assistance from Mr. Haddy, Allie believes that the family has accomplished building a utopia.
-One night, the storm surge from a tropical cyclone nearly forces the family out to sea until Charlie reveals that he has been hiding motor components (secretly given to him by Mr. Haddy), allowing them to start the motor on the boat.
+One night, the storm surge from a tropical cyclone nearly forces the family out to sea until Charlie reveals that he has been hiding motor components (secretly given to him by Mr. Haddy), allowing them to start the outboard motor on the boat.

 Forced to travel upstream once again, Charlie and Jerry grow resentful of their father.
-Coming ashore when the family stumbles across Spellgood's compound, Allie sees barbed wire, and mutters that the settlement is a Christian concentration camp.
+Coming ashore when the family stumbles across Spellgood's compound, Allie sees barbed wire and mutters that the settlement is a Christian concentration camp.
 While the rest of the family sleeps, Charlie and Jerry sneak over to the Spellgood home.
 They find out that the United States was not destroyed and that Emily will assist them in escaping from Allie.
 Before Charlie can persuade Mother and his sisters to leave, Allie sets Spellgood's church on fire.
 Spellgood shoots Allie, paralyzing him from the neck down.
 The family escapes aboard the boat.

 The family begins traveling downriver again, with Allie drifting in and out of consciousness.
 Allie asks his wife if they are going upstream.
 She lies to him for the first time.
-Charlie's narration reports the death of Allie, but gives hope that the rest of the family can live their lives freely from now on.
+Charlie's narration reports the death of Allie but gives hope that the rest of the family can live their lives freely from now on.